-The Supplementary Resourcing Strategy advises residents of the outcomes of those consultations and provide details on the impact of the three investment options on long-term service provision and Councils capacity to maintain, renew and upgrade community assets.
+The Supplementary Resourcing Strategy advises residents of the outcomes of those consultations and provides details on the impact of the three investment options on long-term service provision and Council's capacity to maintain, renew and upgrade community assets.

-The Supplementary Resourcing Strategy 2017-2027 also sets out the available resources to support the implementation of the Hawkesbury Community Strategic Plan under each of the three 'Investing in Your Future' resourcing options.
+The Supplementary Resourcing Strategy 2017-2027 also sets out the available resources to support the implementation of the Hawkesbury Community Strategic Plan 2017-2036 under each of the three 'Investing in Your Future' resourcing options.
 This Supplementary Delivery Program outlines how these resources will be deployed over the coming four years.